solidjs/solid/README.md

 * Promises and ES Observables are first class citizens:
   * Easy interopt with existing libraries that manage services and state
   * All computations and bindings when resolved to these automatically update asynchronously allowing for 100% pure data declarations.
+  * In so Async Functions are first class citizens and computations can be written using them.
 * Truly just a render library
   * Unopinionated about how you set modularize/componentize your code
   * The whole tree is only rendered once so statefulness is not a decider for the use of functional components